 Obsolete - Reserved for future use.

-Allegation of bed confinement and immobility without a wheelchair, walker, or crutches, due to a longstanding condition, excluding recent accident and recent surgery.
+Allegation of bed confinement and immobility without a wheelchair, walker, or crutches due to a longstanding condition.
+Exclude a recent accident or recent surgery.

-Allegation of stroke (cerebral vascular accident) more than 3 months in the past and continued marked difficulty in walking or using a hand or arm.
+Allegation of stroke more than 3 months in the past and continued marked difficulty in walking or using a hand or arm.

 Obsolete - Reserved for future use.

-NOTE: Down syndrome is usually characterized by developmental delays and intellectual disability, and by abnormal physical findings such as diagnostic physical features (lateral upward slope of the eyes, extra skin folds between the eye and nose, protruded large tongue, short nose with a flat bridge, and frequently with small, abnormally aligned teeth); generalized low muscle tone; short arms and legs; and hands and feet that tend to be broad and flat.
-Fifty percent of individuals with Down syndrome have congenital heart disease.
-Individuals with Down syndrome may also have congenital bowel abnormalities, vision and hearing problems, or other medical conditions.
+NOTE: Individuals with Down Syndrome are characterized to have developmental delays, an intellectual disability, and by having abnormal physical features such as: lateral upward slope of the eyes, extra skin folds between the eye and nose, protruded large tongue, short nose with a flat bridge, generalized low muscle tone, short arms and legs, and hands and feet that tend to be broad and flat.
+Individuals with Down syndrome may also have congenital heart disease, congenital bowel abnormalities, vision and hearing problems, or other medical conditions.

-Allegation of severe mental deficiency made by another individual filing on behalf of a claimant who is at least 7 years of age.
-For example, a mother filing for benefits for her child states that the child attends (or attended) a special school, or special classes in school, because of mental deficiency or that the child is unable to attend any type of school (or if beyond school age, was unable to attend), and requires care and supervision of routine daily activities.
+EXAMPLE: A mother filing for benefits for her child states that the child attends (or has attended) a special school or special classes in school because of a neurodevelopmental impairment, or that the child is unable to attend any type of school (or if beyond school age, was unable to attend), and requires care and supervision of routine daily activities.

 A child has not attained his or her first birthday and the birth certificate or other medical evidence shows a weight below 1200 grams (2 pounds, 10 ounces) at birth.